vippsas/vipps-partner/partner-keys.md

 make API calls on behalf of _all_ your merchants (i.e., all the sales units that are linked to you as a partner).

-The partner keys work for the sale units regardless linked to you as a partner, whether the keys are used in a POS integration, in a webshop, or something else.
+The partner keys work for the sales units regardless linked to you as a partner, whether the keys are used in a POS integration, in a webshop, or something else.

 There are two ways to use partner keys:

 1. To use the
    [Partner API](https://vippsas.github.io/vipps-developer-docs/docs/APIs/partner-api)
-   to create and manage your merchants' sale units.
+   to create and manage your merchants' sales units.
 2. To make API calls to Vipps APIs on behalf of your merchants (including moving money).

 All partners (with a signed contract) can use partner keys for (1),